adamyen/calorieapp_frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## FUTURE SCOPE
+#### The below points can be implemented in the future scope of this application:

-Integrate Machine Learning Model with Application to predict the journey to goal and guide the user to it based on previous history.
+-Integrate Machine Learning Model with Application to predict the journey to goal and guide the user to it based on previous history.

-Incorporate Field Validations.
+-Incorporate Field Validations.

-Provide/Create separte pages for tabs displayed on HomePage.
+-Provide/Create separte pages for tabs displayed on HomePage.

-Creating pages for Meal and Workout plan.
+-Creating pages for Meal and Workout plan.

-Extend the analysis to the Facebook, Twitter and LinkedIn Posts
+-Extend the analysis to the Facebook, Twitter and LinkedIn Posts

 ## Team Members